 - If you have a nodule or lump, it will feel more hard than the rest of the testis and could feel like a pebble or rock.

 - If you ever feel something concerning, talk to your doctor right away.

 “Because the penis and scrotum are very private parts of the body, many boys and men are afraid to seek help when they know something is wrong,” says Dr. Scott

 It is very important to muster the courage to tell your parents, or if you are old enough, make an urgent appointment with your doctor, or seek care in an emergency room if you do not have a primary doctor.

-“Embarrassment helps the cancer win, seeking help is the best way to fight back and be a survivor,” says Dr. Scott.
+“Embarrassment helps the cancer win.
+Seeking help is the best way to fight back and be a survivor,” Dr. Scott said.